TGS Graduate Student Childcare Grant

 - The childcare grant is designed to be flexible so that families can choose the type of childcare best suited to their needs.

-- Active, funded PhD and MFA degree candidates affiliated with TGS
+- Active, fully-funded PhD and MFA degree candidates affiliated with TGS

 - Combined family income is $130,000 or less.
 Verified on last years’ tax return or FAFSA